PenguinOfThunder/tomcat-datasource-connection-realm/README.md

 This is a custom Tomcat realm that will authenticate a user through the authentication process of the DataSource itself.

-For example given a `javax.sql.DataSource`, the user will be granted access if that user has access to open a connection through that DataSource.
+For example given a [javax.sql.DataSource](https://docs.oracle.com/javase/7/docs/api/javax/sql/DataSource.html), the user will be granted access if that user has access to open a connection through that DataSource.

-The most common usage will be through the JDBC mode by using a connectionURL and driverName property.
+The most common usage will be through the JDBC mode by using a `connectionURL` and `driverName` property.

 **Note that connection pooling is inherently incompatible with this kind of authentication.
 Use a separate connection pool for data *access*.**